HOW ARE THE BOARDING HOUSES STRUCTURED?

 WHAT IS THE ACADEMIC PERFORMANCE OF KNOX BOARDERS?

-Boarders benefit from homework and study sessions supervised by Knox teachers.
+Boarders benefit from homework and study sessions supervised by Knox teachers on Monday to Friday evenings.
 We also hold regular seminars for boarders on topics such as essay writing, exam technique and time management.

 Knox boarders regularly achieve outstanding results in the HSC (see HSC results).
-Several Knox boarders have had their major works (for example, Design and Technology and Visual Arts) selected for the NESA showcases of outstanding major works.
+Several Knox boarders have had their major works (for example, Design and Technology, Drama and Visual Arts) selected for the NESA showcases of outstanding major works.

 WHAT IS THE FOOD LIKE FOR BOARDERS?